ForLoveOfCats/fae/readme.md

 The Fae compiler and standard library are *very* incomplete, missing features include traits, allocator system, error system, unions, and much more.

 Read the [language reference](./docs/language_reference.md) for a detailed snapshot of the *current* status of the Fae language.

+## Community

+Join the Fae project [Discord server](https://discord.gg/uAufKTVYeB) to participate in discussion and ask questions.
+While not ideal, Discord was chosen to maximize approachability and accessiblity.

 ## Installation